-Ellensburg Program Overview
+CWFMR Ellensburg - Program Overview

-Community Health of Central Washington, the program’s sponsor is a funded Teaching Health Center.
-As such residents learn to provide community based comprehensive and continuous ambulatory care to medically under-served patients representative of the cultural, socio-economic and demographic diversity of Central Washington.
+Community Health of Central Washington, the program’s sponsor, is a Teaching Health Center and Federally Qualified Health Center (FQHC).
+As such, residents learn to provide community based comprehensive and continuous ambulatory care to medically under-served patients representative of the cultural, socio-economic and demographic diversity of Central Washington.

 Our WWAMI Network

 The WWAMI Region Family Medicine Residency Network is a group of thirty-one family medicine residency programs related to each other through university affiliation and located within the WWAMI region – Washington, Wyoming, Alaska, Montana, and Idaho.

 In our over forty years of operation, the Family Medicine Residency Network has been consistently recognized as one of the largest and most successful in the United States.
 Train at the program best suited to your interests, paired with the benefits of being affiliated with an outstanding medical school and a highly-respected academic medical center.

 Get the most from your residency years by joining a strong network of programs.

 Committed to Academic Excellence

 Scholarly activity at CWFM-R includes a longitudinal quality improvement project during each of the three years of residency.
 This gives residents a chance to work together and learn about the systems they work in, how it may not be optimal for patient care, and how to make meaningful changes that improve the care of their patients.
 Other scholarly activities include behavioral health and community health based research with opportunities to help conduct research, write and present findings, and collaborate with teams from across the WWAMI region.